thylacine/websub-hub/README.md

 A user will need to be created in order to view the `/admin` pages; the `bin/authAddUser.js` script will do this.

+An IndieAuth profile may be used to view any topics associated with that profile.

 The bundled logger spews JSON to stdout.

 ### Quickstart Example